Taking a defensive driving class can save you money on your auto insurance rates. And it may help make you safer driver to boot.

 According to Solomon, defensive-driving courses run anywhere from four to eight hours long.
 Either the state or individual insurance companies determine the length and type of course required for a discount.

 Once you've completed the course, your car insurance company will require proof you took the class, which usually involves sending in a certificate.
-Check with your car insurance company before choosing a class to make sure your insurance company will accept it.
+Check with your car insurance company before choosing a class to make sure your insurer will accept it.

 Once you've received your discount, don't forget to put what you've learned into practice.